Diophantine definability of nonnorms of cyclic extensions of global fields: Introduction

 Diophantine sets feature prominently in decidability and definability in number theory.
-Hilbert's Tenth Problem, abbreviated H10, asked whether there is an algorithm which, on input an arbitrary polynomial equation with coefficients in $\ZZ$, outputs whether or not that equation has a solution over $\ZZ$.
-In \cite{Mat70} Matiyasevich, using the work of Davis, Putnam and Robinson \cite{DPR61}, shows such an algorithm cannot exist.
-We say that H10 is undecidable.
+Hilbert's Tenth Problem, abbreviated H10, asked whether there is an algorithm which takes as input an arbitrary polynomial equation with coefficients in $\ZZ$ and outputs YES if that equation has a solution over $\ZZ$ and NO otherwise.
+In~\cite{Mat70}, Matiyasevich, building on the work of Davis, Putnam and Robinson~\cite{DPR61}, proves such an algorithm cannot exist, i.e, H10 is undecidable.
+This is a consequence of the ``DPRM'' theorem: the diophantine subsets of $\ZZ$ are precisely the recursively enumerable subsets of $\ZZ$.
 We can then ask if such an algorithm exists for other rings $R$ by replacing $\ZZ$ with $R$.
 Over $\QQ$, H10 is still open.
 If one could show that $\ZZ$ were diophantine over $\QQ$, then a standard argument reduces H10 over $\ZZ$ to H10 over $\QQ$, implying that H10 over $\QQ$ would be undecidable as well.
+The DPRM theorem resolved Hilbert's tenth problem by classifying the diophantine subsets of $\ZZ$, which suggests that understanding the sets which are diophantine over a global field $K$ sheds some light on the difficulty of solving diophantine equations over $K$.

 Obstructions to the existence of rational points on a variety can be used to produce diophantine definitions of sets.
 Poonen, in \cite{Poo09b}, uses results on the Brauer-Manin obstruction to show that the non-squares of a global field $K$ of characteristic not $2$ are diophantine over $K$.
-In \cite{VAV2012}, V\'arilly-Alvarado and Viray conditionally show that for any natural number $n$ and number field $K$, the set of non-$n$th-powers $K^*\setminus K^{*n}$ is diophantine over $K$, and Colliot-Th\'{e}l\`{e}ne and Van Geel unconditionally prove this result in \cite{CTG15}.
+With similar methods, in \cite{VAV2012}, V\'arilly-Alvarado and Viray show that, assuming Schinzel's hypothesis, for any natural number $n$ and number field $K$, the set of non-$n$th-powers of $K$ is diophantine over $K$.
+Colliot-Th\'{e}l\`{e}ne and Van Geel unconditionally prove this result in \cite{CTG15}.
+This is further generalized in~\cite{Dit16}, where Dittman shows that the irreducibility of polynomials over a global field is diophantine.

-In \cite{Koe13}, Koenigsmann gives a new proof that $\QQ^*\setminus \QQ^{*2}$ is diophantine over $\QQ$.
-Additionally, he shows that the set
+Because H10 is undecidable over $\ZZ$, a first-order definition of $\ZZ$ in $\QQ$ shows that the full first-order theory of $\QQ$ is undecidable.
+Robinson gave a first-order definition of $\ZZ$ in $\QQ$, showing that it has a $\forall\exists\forall\exists$ definition in~\cite{Rob49}, and Poonen improved on this in~\cite{Poo09}, showing that $\ZZ$ has a $\forall\exists$ definition in $\QQ$.
+Koenigsmann proves that $\QQ\setminus \ZZ$ is diophantine over $\QQ$ and moreover that this implies that $\ZZ$ has a $\forall$ definition in $\QQ$.
+Using similar methods, Koenigsmann gives a new proof that $\QQ^{\times}\setminus \QQ^{\times 2}$ is diophantine over $\QQ$, and also shows that the set